-The Australian Government is investing $242.7 million from 2021-22 until 2025-26 to support select universities to boost prioritised research and development and drive commercialisation outcomes with industry partners.
+On 24 November 2021, the Prime Minister announced an investment of $242.7 million to support select universities to boost prioritised research and development and drive commercialisation outcomes with industry partners from 2021-22 until 2025-26.
 This includes a total of $30 million for participating universities to partner with CSIRO and access specialist equipment to supercharge their research translation and commercialisation capabilities.

 About the Program

 The Trailblazer Universities Program will be comprised of a select group of universities with dedicated investment to accelerate Australia’s innovation agenda at-speed and at-scale.
 Participating universities will demonstrate:

 - Commitment to supercharging world-leading capability behind a nominated National Manufacturing Priority (defence, space, food and beverage, medical products, recycling and clean energy, and resources technology and critical minerals technology)

 - Use of open, collaborative IP agreements that are attractive for industry

 - Use of incentives and rewards for research staff who engage with industry and commercialise research

 - Co-funding commitments from industry partners, and proactive engagement with businesses